freelunchtheorem/Conditional_Density_Estimation/README.md

 For the parametric models (MDN, KMN, NF), we recommend the usage of noise regularization which is supported by our implementation.
 For details, we refer to the paper [Noise Regularization for Conditional Density Estimation](https://arxiv.org/abs/1907.08982).

+## Dependencies

+- Python 3.11
+- PyTorch
+- NumPy
+- pandas
+- Edward (legacy TensorFlow analyses)

 ## Installation

-Clone the repository and run the provided script to create the `cde-pytorch` Conda environment (Python 3.11/3.10 with CPU PyTorch plus the pinned NumPy/SciPy versions that are tested with CDE):
+Clone the repository and run the provided script to create the `cde-pytorch` Conda environment (Python 3.11 with CPU PyTorch plus the pinned NumPy/SciPy versions that are tested with CDE):
 ```bash
 bash scripts/setup_pytorch_env.sh
 ```